 To keep things interesting around here I have lined up a few guest posts for the blog in the coming weeks.
 I have never had any guest bloggers on here before so I am pretty excited about that!
 So at least it won’t be total crickets around here for the next little while.
 I like you guys too much to do that to you.

-Well now that I have totally digressed I better get back to why you really came here.
-The food.
-And this week we are making Roasted Red Pepper and Parsnip Dip.
+This week we are making Roasted Red Pepper and Parsnip Dip.
 I wish I still had some of this left.
-It really didn't last long.
+It really didn’t last long.
 At.
 All.
 Maybe next time I will make a double batch, just to make it last a little longer.

 This dip goes great with raw veggies, or paleo style crackers, but I also use it to top meat dishes or cooked vegetable dishes that just need a little extra bit of flavour.
 Because let’s be honest.
 That steamed broccoli can get a little boring day after day.